-Uoolu, a platform for cross-border real estate transactions in China, recently released the “Uoolu 2018 Ten Countries on Belt and Road Property Investment Data Report” which documents how prices change for real estate along the Belt and Road.
+Uoolu, a platform for cross-border real estate transactions in China, captured the most recent data in a report called “Uoolu 2018 Ten Countries on Belt and Road Property Investment Data Report” which documents how prices change for real estate along the Belt and Road.

 The “Belt and Road Initiative” was proposed by the Chinese government in 2013 in order to strengthen the relationship with surrounding Asian countries.
 Since then, there has been frequent activity between China and other Asian countries in terms of property investment.

 In the report, Uoolu selected eight countries in Southeast Asia and two countries in the Middle East along the Belt and Road based on the Cooperative Development Index to assess the investment risk in the Belt and Road Initiative region.

 The ten countries were ranked by different criteria such as housing price growth rate and price-to-rent ratio.
 The data highlights the significant and accessible property markets of the region, as well as the demographics of Chinese investors.